shenii/shenii.github.io/content/project/invasion.md

 date = "2016-04-27"

 # Project title.
-title = "Community ecology of invasion dynamics"
+title = "Spatial structure and invasion dynamics structuring communities"

 # Project summary to display on homepage.
 summary = "My PhD research examined the consequences of species invasions on community dynamics.Using invasive ants as a model system, I investigated the role of direct and indirect interactions such as competition and parasitism on resident species.
 I further developed spatial models to understand under what conditions species can invade communities "

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "wasmannia.jpg"
+image_preview = "ants.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`